Jorgetorreslopez/The-Legend-of-YOU/README.md

 # THE LEGEND OF YOU

 The Legend of You is a Legend Of Zelda variation that I custom made.
-Its a short game going through the thought process of taking a leap of faith towards a dream or goal & the importance in knowing what to always keep in mind.
+Its a short game going through the thought process of taking a leap of faith towards a dream or goal & the importance in knowing what to always keep in mind inspired by Outwitting The Devil by Napoleon Hill.

+# Instructions:
+<p>Start The Game</p>
+<p>Walk Through The Cave Door</P>
+<p>Pick up the Sword</p>
+<p>Defeat The Enemy within the time limit</p>
+<p>Wind</p>

 # SCREENSHOTS